 August Weismann Family Background and Education

-August Weismann was born as the son of the high school professor Johann (Jean) Konrad Weismann, who had studied ancient languages and theology, and his wife Elise, née Lübbren, daughter of the district administrator and mayor of Stade.
+August Weismann was born in Frankfurt am Main, Germany, as the son of the high school professor Johann (Jean) Konrad Weismann, who had studied ancient languages and theology, and his wife Elise, née Lübbren, daughter of the district administrator and mayor of Stade.
 Weismann started receiving piano lessons at the age of 14 and was introduced into collecting butterflies and caterpillars, which highly influenced the future scientist.
 Still, Weismann did not plan on studying natural sciences due to financial deficits and lacking career prospects.
 The chemical scientist Friedrich Wöhler then advised the young Weismann to study medicine in Göttingen.
 A foundation from his mother’s inheritance enabled Weismann to study in Göttingen as late as 1852.
 After graduating in 1856, he wrote his dissertation on the development of hippuric acid in the human body.
 After his graduation he began his medical career in Rostock, Germany.
 Only one year later, Weismann enrolled at the city’s university to study chemistry while publishing several scientific works on various fields.
 He successfully submitted two writings, one on hippuric acid in herbivores and one on the salt content of the Baltic Sea, one and won two prizes.
 The writing about the salt content brought him away from his wish to become a chemist, because he missed the apothecary precision.
 Weismann visited several hospitals to improve his studies and joined the German Army in 1859.
 In the following years, Weismann worked in several universities and hospitals around Europe.

 From 1863, the year of his habilitation in zoology in Freiburg, Weismann was a private lecturer, from 1865 an unscheduled professor, from 1867 a full professor and finally from 1873 until his retirement in 1912 professor of zoology at the first chair of zoology in Freiburg and director of the Zoological Institute at the University of Freiburg; in 1883/84 he held the office of rector of the university.
 Starting in 1873, Weismann became involved with living creatures in freshwater lakes and conducted research on Lake Constance, Lake Titisee, Lake Zurich and Lake Maggiore.
 In 1877, Weismann worked for the first time at the Naples Zoological Station, with whose founder Anton Dohrn he was friends, where he extended his research to the marine forms of daphnoids, a taxon of crustaceans that was later called Cladocera and has since been dissolved.